 We ask for two (2) short essays and several short answers, a brief video response, two (2) recommendations from individuals who know you well (at least one of these recommendations must be from a teacher.
 The other can be any non-relative who knows you well, including another school professional, Rabbi, employer, etc.) and your high school transcript through Grade 10.
 We do not require any sort of standardized test scores.

-The application for the 2024 Fellowship is now closed.
-To apply for the 2025 Fellowship, you must be in 11th grade in the fall of 2024, be from the U.S. or Canada, and self-identify as Jewish.
-To apply next year, please add your name to our interest form.
+To apply for our next Fellowship cohort, you must be in 11th grade in the fall of 2025, be from the U.S. or Canada, and self-identify as Jewish.
+To be notified when our application opens, please add your name to our interest form.
+Applications generally open in early fall.

 No, there is no application fee.

-Candidates are notified by mid-January if they will be invited to an interview, which will take place in-person.
+Candidates are notified by mid-January if they will be invited to an interview, which will take place in-person in February.

 Letters of notification are sent by email by early March.